California Car Shipping: 2026 Costs & Routes

 Professional auto transport service for California moves

-California has strict vehicle registration requirements that differ from other states.
-When shipping a car to California, you'll need to complete registration within 20 days of arrival [California DMV].
-The state requires smog checks for most vehicles, which test emissions compliance [California DMV].
-This is a critical step in the auto transport process that many people overlook when moving to the Golden State.
+California has unique vehicle registration requirements that differ from most states.
+When shipping a car to California, you'll need to register it with the Department of Motor Vehicles within 20 days of establishing residency [DMV].
+The state requires smog checks for most vehicles, which test emissions standards stricter than federal requirements [CARB].
+This is crucial for auto transport planning—ensure your vehicle meets California's emission standards before arrival, as non-compliant cars may face registration denial.

 FREQUENTLY ASKED QUESTIONS